AristurtleDev/building-2d-games-with-monogame/documentation/01-what-is-monogame.md

 MonoGame is designed and build in C#.
 It is the official programming language supported in documentation, samples, and community discussion.
 However, MonOGame is not exclusively tied to C#.
 As a .NET lirary, MonoGame can be used with any .NET-compatible language including Visual Basic and F#.

+> CAUTION
-> \[!CAUTION] While the alternative .NET languages can be used, community support may be limited outside the scope of C#.
+> While the alternative .NET languages can be used, community support may be limited outside the scope of C#.

 Regardless of which .NET language used, developers should have a foundational understanding of the language and programming concepts such as: